huherto/springyRecords/docs/goals.md

  * You handcraft your database access code.
 Furthermore, your code is reusable and it is organized by table.

- * It is flexible, you can customize the generated code.
+ * It is very flexible, you can customize the generated code.

-### Why the Records classes don't have getters and setters?

-Because there is nothing to encapsulate on the records.
-Remember, the records are not domain objects.
-They are simple data transfer objects that hold the same information as a record in a database table.